tylertitsworth/5th-age-srd/Classes/Paladin.md

 #### Champion Feat

-For one battle per day, grant all nearby allies a +1 bonus to melee attack rolls.
+For one battle per full recovery, grant all nearby allies a +1 bonus to melee attack rolls.

 #### Guiding Smite